The 2019 AEJ Best Paper Awards Have Been Announced

-The 2018 AEJ Best Paper Awards have been selected.
-The papers chosen are highlighted below.
+The 2019 AEJ Best Paper Prizes have been awarded.
+The papers selected are highlighted below.

 AEJ: Applied Economics